NCAR/MPAS-Workflow/README.md

 [^+]: primary repository maintainers/developers

-These people have contributed any of the following: GitHub pull requests and review, data, scripts on which workflow tasks are templated, source code, or critical consultation.
+These people have contributed any of the following: GitHub pull requests and review, data, shell scripts used by workflow tasks, basic workflow design, source code, or other critical consultation.